-On February 27, 2023, the Biden Administration filed a motion to transfer this case to the Austin Division of the Western District of Texas, claiming that is where it should have been filed.
-As of the end of May, that motion remains pending.
+On July 28, 2023, Judge Hendrix denied the Biden Administration’s motion to transfer this case to the Austin Division of the Western District of Texas.

 Technical Summary